remance/Masendor/Readme.md

 Ver 1.6: Siege battle

-Ver 1.7: Leader duel with dynamic result and event (Move from 0.2.7 as it is not main priority in the early battle sample yet)
+Ver 1.7: Leader duel with dynamic result and event (Move from 0.2.7 as it is not main priority in the early battle sample yet), transfer leader

 Ver 1.9: Deployable Defence (Stakes, Barrier, Camp, Wagon, )

+Unforeseenable future: forced march (Moved here from 0.2.7 as this feature won't be much used until game map become much larger than just a single battlefield)